Architectural Facade Elements: A Complete Guide to How They Are Made

 1/5

-Steel sheet decors for curtain wall façades: from standard ones, hiding the ends of the sub-system, to custom-made solutions for large buildings.
+Sheet-steel elements for curtain-wall facades, from standard pieces that conceal the ends of the subframe to custom solutions for large buildings.

-Metal decor can have both smooth and decorative coating, such as wood like metal siding.
-Particular smoothness of products makes it organic coloring with metallic paints in aluminum, copper, bronze.
+Metal elements can have a smooth or a decorative coating, such as the wood-look finish of metal siding.
+Their smooth surfaces take naturally to metallic paints in aluminum, copper, or bronze.

-Rare metals and alloys of zinc, titanium, copper are found in exclusive projects.
+Rare metals and alloys of zinc, titanium, and copper appear in high-end projects.

 Metal embossed decor on the front